Bruins–Maple Leafs rivalry: 2000s and 2010s

-In the 2018 Stanley Cup playoffs, Boston Bruins again defeated Toronto Maple Leafs in 7 games.
+In the 2018 Stanley Cup playoffs, Boston Bruins again defeated Toronto Maple Leafs in seven games.
 Rask made 26 saves for the Bruins in game one, winning the game 5–1.
 During the game, Maple Leafs forward Nazem Kadri was given a five-minute major penalty and game misconduct for charging Tommy Wingels; he was later suspended for three games.
 David Pastrnak had a hat trick and three assists in a 7–3 victory for the Bruins in game two, becoming the first player since Claude Giroux in 2012 to score a hat trick and three assists.
 In game three, Patrick Marleau scored twice for the Maple Leafs in a 4–2 victory.
 Pastrnak assisted twice on two goals in a 3–1 triumph for the Bruins, taking a 3–1 series lead in the process.
 In game five, Toronto prevented a come-back by Boston, fending off the Bruins 4–3 as Frederik Andersen made 42 saves for the Maple Leafs.
-Nikita Zaitsev assisted twice in a 3–1 Maple Leafs victory, forcing a deciding Game 7 on April 25.
+Nikita Zaitsev assisted twice in a 3–1 Maple Leafs victory, forcing a deciding game seven on April 25.
 In game seven, Bruins forward Patrice Bergeron scored a goal and recorded two assists in a 7–4 victory to advance his team to the second round.

-For the third time in the span of six years, Boston Bruins again defeated Toronto Maple Leafs in 7 games.
-Mitch Marner scored twice in Toronto's Game one victory, who outscored Boston 4–1.
+In 2019, for the third time in the span of six years, the Bruins again defeated Maple Leafs in seven games.
+Mitch Marner scored twice in Toronto's game one victory, who outscored Boston 4–1.
 Game two saw controversy in officiating with Bruins players becoming more physical including to the point where Boston forward Jake DeBrusk collided with Toronto forward Nazem Kadri, who was skating hard out of the penalty box, resulting in a knee-on-knee collision injuring the Maple Leafs forward.
 No penalty was called on the play.
-Kadri returned to the game but retaliated against DeBrusk later cross-checking the forward in the head resulting in a major penalty and game misconduct for the Toronto forward.
+Kadri returned to the game but retaliated against DeBrusk later cross-checking the forward in the head, resulting in a major penalty and game misconduct for the Toronto forward.
 Kadri was later suspended for the remainder of the series.
 The Bruins ended the game 4–1.
 In Game three, both Auston Matthews and Andreas Johnsson scored a goal and notched an assist, leading the Maple Leafs to a 3–2 victory.
 In Game four, the Bruins held onto a 6–4 victory keeping the Maple Leafs from tying in the dying minutes after leading by three goals in the third period.
-The Maple Leafs scored twice in the third period of Game five and held onto a one-goal lead late in the game to give Toronto a 2–1 victory and a 3–2 series lead.
-In Game six, Brad Marchand had two goals and an assist in a 4–2 Bruins victory to push the series to a seventh game.
-In the seventh game, Rask made 32 saves to defeat the Maple Leafs 5–1 and advance to the second round.
+The Maple Leafs scored twice in the third period of game five and held onto a one-goal lead late in the game to give Toronto a 2–1 victory and a 3–2 series lead.
+In game six, Brad Marchand had two goals and an assist in a 4–2 Bruins victory to push the series to a seventh game.
+In the seventh game, Rask made 32 saves to defeat the Maple Leafs 5–1 and advance to the second round, en route to the Stanley Cup Finals.